Real Life Experiences With Real Businesses

 Employers and Recruiting

 Would you like to hire a Western Finance student for an internship or apprenticeship?
-There are several ways to get in contact with our excellent students:
+Our excellent students are ready to work with you.
+There are several ways to get in touch with our students.

-- Contact Dr. Earl Benson , Internship Program Coordinator
+- Contact Dr. Earl Benson, the Internship Program Coordinator